 About a year and a half ago, scientists out of the University of Scranton in Pennsylvania notified us that coffee is the top source of antioxidants in the U.S. diet.
 Though we should probably be getting a few more fruits and veggies as well, it is quite possible that the bean and tealeaves could contribute to a healthy immune system.

 Keep in mind; there are always a few rules.
 Luckily, one of the latest isn’t a problem for most of the people visiting this website.
 It seems that cow’s milk may block some of black tea’s potential superpowers in the prevention of heart disease, cancer, and strokes.
 I am not sure if this carries over to any possible benefits of coffee as well.
-To stay on the safe side, if you must make it creamy, a good milk alternative may be the best choice.
+To stay on the safe side, if you must make it creamy, a good milk alternative or dairy-free creamer may be the best choice.
 There are oh so many to choose from, as you can see from this website.